Vegan waffles have some special needs. This guide will help you to choose the best waffle maker to bake delicious treats.

 This seems to be standard across modern waffle makers.
 However, don’t be misled by the name of this feature.
 You still need to spray the top and bottom grids generously with oil immediately before cooking each waffle.
 This is particularly true with gluten-free vegan waffles.
 See this post with a short video of how to oil your waffle maker to keep waffles from sticking.

 Specific Recommended Models of Waffle Makers

 I’ve had pretty good luck with the Waring Pro WMK-300 and WMK-300a models over the years.
 At some point they discontinued and replaced them with the WMK-200, possibly because some had thermostat issues.
 The WMK-200 has 1,000 rather than 1,200 watts, but it’s gotten many good reviews.
 However, these models may now be difficult to find.

 Presto has an 1,100-watt flip waffle maker that’s gotten a lot of good reviews, and is a bit less expensive than the Warings.
 The built-in countdown timer makes it less likely that you’ll get batter on your smartphone.
 (Yes, I have done this while using my smartphone timer for baking.)

 Cuisinart makes the WAF-F10 waffle maker, which flips, has a browning control, and includes a batter catching tray.
 Its functionality looks similar to that of the Waring models, but it has a slightly lower wattage (1,000 watts) than the Presto.
-My guess is that it may take slightly longer to cook, but probably still does fine at higher temperature settings.
+My guess is that it may take slightly longer to bake your vegan waffles, but probably still does fine at higher temperature settings.
 The same company, Conair Corporation, owns both Waring and Cuisinart.